• Skip to Content

 To apply for federal aid, students must:

-• Submit a Free Application for Federal Student Aid (FAFSA);
+• Submit a Free Application for Federal Student Aid (FAFSA), or California Dream Act Application (CADAA)

 • Submit requested documents to the Financial Aid Office; students will receive an e-mail or letter requesting certain documents available on the SJCC website